You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 Common Mistakes to Avoid

-- Not calibrating - Biggest source of bad readings
+- Not calibrating.
+Biggest source of bad readings.

-- Calibrating at the wrong frequency - Always calibrate for your test range
+- Calibrating at the wrong frequency.
+Always calibrate for your test range.

-- Using adapters carelessly - Every adapter adds loss and potential error
+- Using adapters carelessly.
+Every adapter adds loss and potential error.

-- Testing indoors surrounded by metal - Reflections skew results
+- Testing indoors surrounded by metal.
+Reflections skew results.

-- Touching the antenna during measurement - Your hand changes the antenna’s properties
+- Touching the antenna during measurement.
+Your hand changes the antenna’s properties.

-- Ignoring RP-SMA - Many LoRa devices use reverse polarity SMA.
+- Ignoring RP-SMA.
+Many LoRa devices use reverse polarity SMA.
 Check your connectors.

-- Set frequency range to 850-950 MHz
+- Set frequency range to 850 to 950 MHz

 - Calibrate with OPEN, SHORT, LOAD